Teen Driver’s Licenses in Arkansas

 You must hold your learner’s permit for a minimum of 6 months without any traffic violations or accidents before you’re eligible to apply for an intermediate license.

-You must also be at least 16 years old before applying, so if you obtained your learner’s permit at 14 years old, you’ll need to wait the full 2 years before obtaining your next license.
+You must also be at least 16 years old before applying, so if you obtained your learner’s permit at 14 years old, you’ll need to wait until you are 16 years old before obtaining your next license.

 Learner’s License Driving Restrictions